aboudou/raspiduinorover/README.md

 When you're done, just launch RaspiDuinoRover with `./RaspberryPi/raspiduinorover.sh start` as root user.
 When you want / need to stop it, just execute `./RaspberryPi/raspiduinorover.sh stop` as root user.

-The start script will first start streaming from camera module (have a look to ”./RaspberryPi/bin/stream.sh” script) then start RaspiDuinoRover server.
+The start script will start RaspiDuinoRover server.

+Streaming will be started when a user connects to the server (have a look to ”./RaspberryPi/bin/stream.sh” script) and will be stopped when the last user disconnects.

 How to use RaspiDuinoRemote (iPhone)